 - St Josephs ELC - Enrolling now

 - Parentline ACT - Free counselling support

 - Hand Washing Poster

 - SZapp Download Instructions

 Dear Parents and Friends,

-Last Sunday was the first Sunday of the Season of Advent on the Liturgical Calendar.
+This coming Sunday is the first Sunday of the Season of Advent on the Liturgical Calendar.
 At this time, Christians around the world pray using an Advent Wreath.
 The Advent Wreath is in the shape of a circle to symbolise eternity and remind us that God has no beginning or end.
 The wreath is predominantly green; a symbol of eternal life and a reminder that God is unchangeable.
 The four candles, representing Christ as the light of the world, are placed around the wreath.
 Three of the candles are purple; a sign of penance.
 These candles are lit on the first, second and fourth weeks of Advent.
 The remaining candle is pink; a sign of joy and is lit on the third Sunday of Advent.
 This day is known as ‘Guedete Sunday’ Latin for ‘rejoice’.